voucherifyio/voucherify-openapi/docs/webhook-introductions/events-campaign-promotion_tier-created.md

-The `PROMOTION.TIER.DISABLED` event indicates that the promotion tier was disabled.
+The `EVENTS.CAMPAIGN.PROMOTION_TIER.CREATED` event indicates that the promotion tier was created.

 > 📘 Webhook documentation
 >